andrewindeche/PaymentService/README.md

 <li>An endpoint for user to activate premium </li>
 <li>An endpoint to view user details including payment status </li>
 <li>An automatic way a user status(is_premium) toggles based off their payment </li>
+<li>Webhook to send callback after premium is activated so that Flutterwave sends SMS</li>
+<li>Ngrok API Gateway to tunnel URL for Flutterwave</li>
 </ul>

 ## <h1> Setting Up Project